"Mister Sandman" Sequence

-- The 90s episode contains references to Grunge rock, Sonic the Hedgehog, Beanie Babies, and a scene where Comic Book Guy finishes explaining why Lord of the Rings can never be made into a movie (which was a REAL discussion at the time.)
+- "That 90's Show" contains references to Grunge rock, Sonic the Hedgehog, Beanie Babies, and a scene where Comic Book Guy finishes explaining why The Lord of the Rings can never be made into a movie (which was a REAL discussion at the time.)

 - Lampshaded in "My Mother the Carjacker."
 Channel 6 news anchor Kent Brockman shows a montage specifically to show viewers what the 60's were like, set to "All Along the Watchtower."
 Brockman then calls it a "shrill, pointless decade."
 Although that was partly his own fault, since his montage included such ludicrous images as Batman dancing the Batusi and John Wayne saying "You bet your sweet bippy."